xx014939/IPFS-Unity-Scene-Minter/README.md

 Mint Unity scenes as NFT's using IPFS, Pinata and Moralis.
 This scene minter is what we are currently using at Your Meta World.
 The basic idea is to

 1. Create an Asst Bundle from our Unity scene
-2. Pin an a Unity scene Asset Bundle to Pinata
+2. Pin a Unity scene Asset Bundle to Pinata
 3. Append this Pinata URL to your NFT's Metadata
 4. Lazy mint this NFT on Rarible (using the Moralis Rarible plugin)
 5. Pull this NFT into your Unity project at runtime dynamically